DMCC: Medical Devices from Design to Market Launch

 • Preclinical and clinical evaluations of medical devices

-Aurora explains her job as a junior product manager in the medical device industry.
-To learn more about these careers: on Instagram: @my_career_in_medical_devices
+Aurora tells us about her job as a junior product manager in the medical device industry.
+To learn more about these careers, follow us on Instagram: @mon_metier_dans_le_dm

 Download the route map